spaansba/ForesightJS/docs/docs/getting_started/debug.md

 # Debugging

 ForesightJS includes a debugger that helps you understand and tune how ForesightJS is working in your application.
-This is particularly helpful when setting up ForesightJS for the first time and understand what each configurable parameter does exactly.
+This is particularly helpful when setting up ForesightJS for the first time and understand what each configurable parameter does.

 ## Enabling Debug Mode

-The debugger is turned on in the initialization of ForesightManager (see [configuration](/docs/getting_started/config))
+The debugger is enabled during `ForesightManager.initialize` (see [configuration](/docs/getting_started/config))

 ```javascript
 import { ForesightManager } from "foresightjs"